konfirm/geojson/README.md

 ### distance

-Obtain the (shortest) distance (in meters) between two GeoJSON objects.
+Obtain the (shortest) distance in meters between two GeoJSON objects.
 There are three formulas which can be used:

- - `direct` (default), calculates the distance between coordinates using the pythagoras formula, this is the fastest formula at the cost of accuracy
+ - `direct` (default), calculates the distance between coordinates using the Pythagorean equation, this is the fastest formula at the cost of (huge amount of) accuracy
  - `haversine`, calculates the distance between coordinates using the [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula), improves the accuracy to a level which is probably suitable for most needs with a decent performance
  - `vincenty`, calculates the distance between coordinates using the [Vincenty's formula](https://en.wikipedia.org/wiki/Vincenty%27s_formulae), the most accurate but the least performant algorithm.